 Usage and Billing

 Synthflow uses usage-based billing, meaning you only pay for what you use.
-This page explains how we measure usage and how charges appear on your invoice.
+This page explains how we measure usage, how we price it per plan, and how charges appear on your invoice.

 Here’s how it works: